crawfordwynnes/overloadedargs/_posts/2024-11-19-demorgans-for-developers.markdown

 categories: jekyll update
 ---

 Augustus De Morgan was a British Mathematician and Logician, known for De Morgan's Laws used in Computer Science among other fields.
 His first paper was called "On the structure of the syllogism" in 1846 and he later wrote "Formal Logic", published in 1847.
-De Morgan's friend George Boole released on the same day 'The Mathematical Analysis of Logic' which would at the time be much more important than De Morgan's work.
+De Morgan's friend George Boole released on the same day "The Mathematical Analysis of Logic" which would at the time be much more important than De Morgan's work.

 Through reading De Morgan's Laws, and their numerous interpretations in different areas, for example set theory or logic, there is one which stands out relating to conjunction, disjunction and negation.
 It states in English: